 With USCIS approval, your loved one will need to apply for their green card through an adjustment of status or consular processing.
-If they are already in the United States on another visa, they can apply to adjust their status to lawful permanent resident.
-If they are located abroad, they will go through their home country’s U.S. embassy or consular office to complete consular processing.
-We can assist you at each stage and help you and your loved one complete all applicable paperwork.
+If they are already in the United States on another visa, they can use it to adjust their status to lawful permanent residents.
+They will go through their home country’s U.S. embassy or consular office to complete consular processing if they are located abroad.
+We can assist you at each stage and help you and your loved one complete all applicable immigration paperwork.

 Once your family member completes consular processing or secures an adjustment of status, they will receive their green card and become a lawful permanent resident.
-They will be allowed to enter the United States, live anywhere in the country, and work almost any type of job.
+They can enter the United States, live anywhere, and work almost any job.
 Your loved one may be able to naturalize and become a permanent citizen after they live in the U.S. for several years as a lawful permanent resident and meet other eligibility requirements.

-If you sponsor your spouse and they receive their visa before you have been married for at least 2 years, they will receive a “conditional” green card.
-A conditional green card is valid for only 2 years, and you and your spouse must take steps to “remove conditions” before it expires.
+If you sponsor your spouse and receive their visa before you have been married for at least two years, they will receive a “conditional” green card.
+A conditional green card is valid for only two years, and you and your spouse must take steps to “remove conditions” before it expires.

 To remove conditions, you must submit a request to USCIS in the 90-day window before your spouse’s conditional green card is set to expire.
-USCIS remains wary of marriage fraud, so you will need to include additional documentation that demonstrates the legitimacy of your evolving marriage.
+USCIS remains wary of marriage fraud, so you will need to include additional immigration documentation that demonstrates the legitimacy of your evolving marriage.
 You may also need to participate in an additional in-person interview with a USCIS official.
-You will also be permitted to remain in the U.S. while your application is processed.
+You can also remain in the U.S. while your immigration application is processed.

-If USCIS approves your petition, your spouse will receive a new green card that is valid for 10 years.
+If USCIS approves your petition, your spouse will receive a new green card valid for ten years.
 These non-conditional green cards can be renewed more easily.
-Our Dallas family-based immigration lawyer is prepared to help you remove conditions and manage any other obstacles that may arise when seeking lawful permanent residency for your loved ones.
+Our Dallas family-based immigration lawyer is prepared to help you remove conditions and manage any other obstacles when seeking lawful permanent residency for your loved ones.